AndrewDass1/NOTES/Docker/Docker Commands.md

 ```
 docker rmi -f "dockerimageID"
 ```
--f means to forcibly delete the image every time <br>
-Instead or "dockerimageID", can specify the name of image to delete as well <br>
+-f means to forcibly delete the image every time.
+Instead or "dockerimageID", can specify the name of image to delete as well.

 8. Look at current Docker containers:
 ```